MingSheng92/LocalRetailStoreProject/README.md

 https://web.dev/drive-business-success/  <br />
 https://www.simicart.com/blog/progressive-web-apps-examples/  <br />

-React was an easy choice because it was one of the supported framework on Netlify and most of the companies uses React framework. <br />
+React was an easy choice because it was one of the supported framework on Netlify.
-Facebook, Uber, foodpanda, Instagram, reddit and so on.  <br />

 ### Database